Updated: 19th July 2022

 - if you have breached this Agreement;

-- you use (or allow someone else to use) the Card Account and/or your Card improperly, illegally or for criminal activity;
+- you use (or allow someone else to use) the OnePay Account and/or your Card or the Online Portal or the App improperly, illegally or for criminal activity;

 - we must do so to comply with any law, regulation or by order or recommendation of the police or any relevant governmental or regulatory authority or court; or

-- we establish any information we relied upon in allowing you your Card Account was untrue;
+- we establish any information we relied upon in allowing you your OnePay Account was untrue;

-- You have been a Primary Customer for 12 months having not yet fully completed CDD under Section 3(b) above.
+- You have been a Primary Customer for 12 months having not yet fully completed CDD under Section 3(c) above.

-- You act in a manner that is abusive or threatening to our staff or representatives.
+- You act in a manner that is abusive or threatening to our staff or representatives or subject them to unreasonable demands;

 - Your Card will be valid for the period ending on the expiry date indicated on your Card (“Expiry Date”).
 On the Expiry Date, your Card will cease to function and you will have no further right to use it for Transactions.

-- You must not give your Card and/ or Card Account details to other people or allow others to use it.
+- You must not give your Card and/ or OnePay Account details to other people or allow others to access or use them.

-- You may also have other Security Details that you use in connection with the Card and Card Account (for example, your Safeguard System passcode).
-You must not share any PIN or Security Details with anyone else.
-We would never ask you for your PIN or Security Details.
+- You may also have other Security Details that you use in connection with the Card, and the OnePay Account, (for example, your Safeguard System passcode).
+You must not share any PIN or Security Details with or make them available to anyone else or write them down.
+Subject to section 19 (d) below, we would never ask you for your PIN or Security Details.

-- You should check the Transactions recorded in the Online Portal on a regular basis for any Transactions that you have not authorised, and notify us as per Section 11(a).
+- You should check the Transactions recorded via the Online Portal or in the App on a regular basis for any Transactions that you have not authorised, and notify us as per Section 13(a).

 - We will not be liable for any loss arising from:

-- a Merchant refusing to accept a Transaction from your Card Account;
+- a Merchant refusing to accept a Transaction from your OnePay Card;

 - where you acted;